-Our major focus is on building resilience in our students.
-We have further developed and upgraded our behaviour management strategies and Student Engagement Policies.
-The consistency and clarity this gives is understood, accepted and appreciated by staff, students and parents.
+Our major focus is on building resilience in our students, growing school connectedness and raising the levels of perception of school safety.
+We have continued to develop and upgrade our behaviour management strategies and Student Engagement Policies, and have tried to ensure that these were communicated effectively to all staff as well as to our community.
+This has helped to ensure consistency and clarity of our work in this area, and it has been accepted and appreciated by staff, students and parents.
 This has resulted in the students and parents developing a very strong belief that our school is providing a safe, nurturing environment.

-We have undertaken the initial stages of Kidsmatter as the overarching Wellbeing framework for our school and its community.
-We also began our journey as an eSmart (anti bullying & cyber safety program) school.
+We have undertaken the initial stages of, and begun our journey, as an eSmart (anti bullying & cyber safety program) school.
 The skills and understandings these can provide will strengthen and embed the importance of social & emotional learnings for us all.